 The major in radio/television/film offers education in the history, theory and production of media.
-Extensive and interdisciplinary, the program offers a range of perspectives on media forms from cinema to broadcast television, alternative media to emerging technologies.
-The major is dedicated to integrating theory and practice and creating intersections with other disciplines; it trains students to critically interpret contemporary media, envision alternative structures through theory and practice and reinvent the media of the future.
+The interdisciplinary program offers a range of perspectives on media forms from cinema to broadcast television, alternative media to emerging technologies.
+The major is dedicated to integrating theory and practice and creating intersections with other disciplines; it trains students to critically interpret contemporary media, envision alternative structures through theory and practice, and to reinvent the media of the future.
 RTVF majors are prepared for careers in media, communications, business, education, and more.

 Graduates will be prepared to:

 - Demonstrate critical thinking, research and analysis of media forms

 - Demonstrate practical media skills and effective use of equipment and technologies

 - Demonstrate knowledge of the historical development of media forms— film, video, television, Internet, and digital text—and the parallel development of critical approaches to studying these media

 - RTVF 190 Media Construction

 - RTVF 220 Analyzing Media Texts

 - 6 300-level School of Communication courses, 5 from RTVF